‘The nightmare every parent dreads’: shock at deaths of Dublin Leaving Cert students in Greece

 A spokesman of the Southern Aegean regional police directorate said Andrew O’Donnell’s body was found by police at around 10.30am local time on Sunday on rocks in a field outside the island’s main town of Hora.
 His body showed signs of having fallen but it was unclear whether the fall had been from a height.

-Andrew had been reported missing the night before at 9pm earlier by a friend, who was with him until 1.30am early Saturday morning in Hora, where they had been socialising.
+Andrew had been reported missing the night before at 9pm by a friend, who was with him until 1.30am on Saturday morning in Hora, where they had been socialising.
 While making their way back to their accommodation on foot, the two became separated.

 Tubridy’s fall from grace has been jaw-dropping.
 But behind the persona is an individual in an isolated place